How to deal with a manipulative narcissist boyfriend?

 Healing After Narcissistic Abuse

-Healing from narcissistic abuse isn’t about fixing the narcissist.
-It’s about reclaiming yourself.
-With support, survivors learn that they do not have to accept control, disrespect, or manipulation as love.
+Healing from narcissistic abuse isn’t about fixing the narcissist, it’s about reclaiming yourself.
+With the right support, narcissistic abuse recovery focuses on helping survivors understand that they do not have to accept control, disrespect, or manipulation as love.

-According to an article on coping with narcissistic personality traits, building self-esteem and maintaining a strong support system are critical.
+According to research on coping with narcissistic personality traits, building self-esteem and maintaining a strong support system are essential parts of narcissistic abuse recovery.
 People with healthy boundaries and trusted connections are significantly more resilient when facing narcissistic abuse.
-Recognizing when the relationship harms your mental or physical health is a key step toward protecting yourself and, if necessary, moving on.
+Recognizing when the relationship harms your mental or physical health is a vital step toward protecting yourself and, if necessary, moving on.

-Therapeutic approaches such as Cognitive Behavioral Therapy (CBT) or Dialectical Behavior Therapy (DBT) can help survivors:
+Therapeutic approaches such as Cognitive Behavioral Therapy (CBT) or Dialectical Behavior Therapy (DBT) can support narcissistic abuse recovery by helping survivors:

 Recognize abusive patterns